Frequently Asked Questions

 • I am expecting to use the Grade Mapping tool but it does not appear to be setup in my Blackboard course

-The Grade Mapping tool is accessed from the Course Control Panel under Course Tools, and then Grade Column Mapping.
+The Grade Mapping tool is accessed from the Course Control Panel under Course Tools, and then Grade Column Mapping LTI.
 If you do not see any any ISIS Grade Columns listed, you will need to speak with your School SPS team to get it setup in ISIS.

 • When will the marks be available in ISIS?

-When the columns have been mapped in Blackboard, the marks will immediately be extracted ready for import into ISIS.
+When the columns have been mapped AND you have select to 'Extract Grades', the marks will immediately be extracted ready for import into ISIS.
 The marks are usually imported by your School SPS team within 24 hours.

 • I have a mark for a student that is not listed in the Blackboard Grade Centre